This post may contain affiliate links. Please read our disclosure policy.

 Make the dough

-• In a large bowl, mix the flour, yeast, sugar, and salt, then add the like-warm water and oil and mix well until a sticky pliable dough forms.
+- In a large bowl, sift together the flour, cornstarch, and salt.
+Add the yeast mixture and the oil and mix well until a sticky dough forms.

-• Place it in an oiled bowl and cover it with a kitchen towel or muslin cloth.
-Leave it to rest for 30 minutes in a warm location to rise.
+- Place it in an oiled bowl and rub some more oil on top of it.
+Cover the bowl with a kitchen towel or muslin cloth.
+Leave it to rest for 45-60 minutes in a warm location to rise.

 Make the filling

-• In a large bowl, mix the spinach, onion, pine nuts, olive oil, lemon juice, sumac, and optional pomegranate molasses).
-Mix well to incorporate.
+- In a large bowl, mix well the spinach, onion, olive oil, lemon juice, sumac, and optional pomegranate molasses.

-• Add about 1-2 Tbsp of the spinach mixture to each circle (make sure to leave a margin) and fold in a triangular shape.
-Pinch two sides together, then fold over the third side and pinch it all together carefully, so the pastry doesn't come loose in the oven.
+- Add about 1-2 Tbsp of the spinach mixture to each circle (make sure to leave a margin) and fold in a triangular shape.
+Pinch two sides together, then fold over the third side and pinch it all together carefully to secure the pastry.

 Bake the pies

-• Brush the pie with some olive oil and arrange them in a single layer on baking sheets.
+- Brush the pies with some olive oil and arrange them in a single layer on the baking sheet.

 Video